kristoffPotgieter/cape_town_NEDUM_Python/_docs/technical_doc.rst

 .. [#f7] Note that we add an option to discount the most likely / less serious pluvial flood risks for formal private housing, then for formal subsidized and informal backyard structures.
 This is to account for the fact that such (more or less concrete) structures are better protected from run-offs, which is not an information provided by the flood maps.

 .. [#f8] For the purpose of this model, it is therefore equivalent to assume complete market insurance or self-insurance.
 We may actually have an incomplete combination of the two, which we could simulate by putting weights on our two perfect-anticipations and no-anticipations polar cases.
-..Note however that we do not model endogenous self-protection investments (or even exogenous state-driven localized protection investments), that would require the estimation of new flood maps.
+Note however that we do not model endogenous self-protection investments.

 .. [#f9] We recall that, according to the spatial indifference hypothesis, all similar households share a common (maximum attainable) utility level in equilibrium.
 In our model, households only differ a priori in their income class, which is why we have a unique utility level for each income class.
 Intuitively, the richer the household, the bigger the utility level, as a higher income translates into a bigger choice set.
 If such utility levels can be compared in ordinal terms, no direct welfare assessment can be derived in cardinal terms: utilities must be converted into income equivalents first.
 A further remark is that income levels are a proxy for household heterogeneity in the housing market.
 They could themselves be endogenized (including unemployment) to study interactions with the labor market, although we leave that for future work.